echofoxtrotpl/C-TicTacToe-Client-Server/README.md

-# C TicTacToe Client Server
+# C TicTacToe TCP socket programming
 This is a C implementation of TicTacToe game, with TCP socket connection between client and server.

 To start you will need a C compiler, and two terminal windows (or two tabs) opened.